 FormatJS

-In this article, you will learn how to configure FormatJS (react-intl) library with hosted translations via Translation Hosting.
+In this article, you will learn how to configure FormatJS (react-intl) library with hosted translations via Translation Hosting or locally loaded files.
 Translation hosting allows you to change translations without re-deploying application as all messages are loaded directly from the cloud.
-However, altering the application code to use locally loaded files is also possible and straightforward.
+Locally loaded files are useful when you want to keep translations in your repository or load them from a different source.

-Add react-intl library to your React application project and @formatjs/cli as development package.
+Add react-intl library and @formatjs/cli as development package.

 Add extract script to your package.json file.